- Brooder container (absolutely no glass)

 Use large pine shavings only.
 Do not use sawdust, sand, cypress or cedar shavings (cypress and cedar are toxic to chicks).
-Do not use newspaper alone because it is too slick and will cause spradle leg, however it can be placed under the pine shavings for easy clean up
+Do not use newspaper alone because it is too slick and will cause spraddle leg, however, it can be placed under the pine shavings for an easy cleanup

 Do not use Teflon coated bulbs for the chicks as it can result in toxic fumes.
 Always use new bulbs so they won’t burn out.

-Use chick starter feed in a feeder designed for chicks under 4 weeks of age so they are able to see the feed and reach it easily.
-Keep feed available at all times.
+Use chick starter feed in a feeder designed for chicks under 4 weeks of age so they can see the feed and reach it easily.
+Keep the feed available at all times.

-Use a waterer designed for chicks under 4 weeks of age so they are able to see the water and reach it easily.
+Use a waterer designed for chicks under 4 weeks of age so they can see the water and reach it easily.
 The chicks will be thirsty on arrival.
 Warm their drinking water to 98 degrees for the first day.
 To ensure that the chicks are drinking, gently take each one and dip their beaks briefly in the water.
 Keep water available at all times.

 If your chicks are weak when you receive them we recommend using Organic Unfiltered Apple Cider vinegar in their water for 7 days.
 The ratio is 1/3 cup of ACV to 1 QT of water.

 Sometimes, the stress of shipping causes the manure to stick to the vent of the chick.
 It is important to remove this daily.
 Wash it off with a cloth and warm water.
 Please use the Medication instructions above to help treat this as well.
 It will disappear in a few days as the chick starts to grow.